List decoding of repeated codes: Conclusion

 \section{Conclusion}

-An efficient list-decoding algorithm for repeated codes, in particular for Reed-Solomon codes is presented.
-The theoretical and experimental results show that repeated codes with this algorithm have better performance than Reed-Solomon codes and that they could be used in practice when a code with low rate is needed.
+An efficient list-decoding algorithm for repeated codes, in particular for repeated Reed-Solomon codes is presented.
+The theoretical and experimental results show that decoding repeated codes with this algorithm yields surprisingly good error correction performance, nearly comparable to that of a Reed-Solomon codes over a larger field.
+Furthermore, the computational burden of the repeated code is much lower because of the smaller field size.